Shemp Howard: Solo years

 After leaving Healy's Stooges, Shemp Howard, like many New York City-based performers, found work at the Vitaphone short-subject studio in Brooklyn.
 Originally playing bit roles in Vitaphone's Roscoe Arbuckle comedies of 1933, showing off his comical appearance, he was given speaking roles and supporting parts almost immediately.
 He was featured with studio comics Jack Haley, Ben Blue, and Gus Shy; and then co-starred with Harry Gribbon, Daphne Pollard, and Johnnie Berkes.
 When Roscoe Arbuckle died suddenly in June 1933, Vitaphone needed a new series to replace the popular Arbuckle comedies.
 Shemp Howard was then promoted to starring comedian.

 While in New York he was featured in a two-reel musical comedy for Van Beuren, The Knife of the Party (1934), alongside actors James Fox and Charles Senna as "Shemp Howard and Stooges".
 He worked in short subjects exclusively until 1934, when he accepted a character part in the feature film Convention Girl, an independent production filmed in New York and New Jersey.
 Shemp was featured in a very rare straight role as a blackmailer and suspected murderer.

 Shemp preferred to improvise dialogue and jokes, which became his trademark.
-In late 1935, Vitaphone was licensed to produce two-reel short comedies based on the Joe Palooka comic strip.
-Shemp was cast as Knobby Walsh, and although only a supporting character, he became the comic focus of the series, with Johnnie Berkes and Lee Weber as his foils.
+In late 1935, Vitaphone was licensed to produce a series of two-reel short comedies based on the Joe Palooka comic strip.
+Shemp was cast as Knobby Walsh, Palooka's boxing manager, and although only a supporting character, he became the comic focus of the series, with Johnnie Berkes and Lee Weber as his foils.
 He co-starred in the first seven shorts, released in 1936–1937.

-In 1937, he followed his brothers' lead, moved to the West Coast, and landed supporting roles at several studios, mainly Columbia Pictures and Universal.
+In 1937, Shemp followed his brothers' lead, moved to the West Coast, and landed supporting roles at several studios, mainly Columbia Pictures and Universal.
 At first he freelanced, lending comic relief to murder mysteries with Charlie Chan and The Thin Man.
 He worked exclusively at Universal from August 1940 to August 1943, performing with W. C. Fields, Abbott and Costello, Olsen and Johnson, and the Little Tough Guys, among others.
 He appeared in several Universal B-musicals of the early 1940s: San Antonio Rose (1941) paired him with Lon Chaney Jr. as a faux Abbott and Costello.
 Other budget musicals included Private Buckaroo (1942), Strictly in the Groove (1942), How's About It?
 (1943), and Moonlight and Cactus (1944).
 Most of these projects took advantage of his improvisational skills.
 When Broadway comedian Frank Fay walked out on a series of feature films teaming him with Billy Gilbert, Gilbert called on his closest friend, Shemp Howard, to replace him in three B-comedy features for Monogram Pictures, filmed in 1944–45.
 He also played a few serious parts, such as his supporting role in Pittsburgh (1942), starring Marlene Dietrich and John Wayne.